KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

     kubectl apply -f bigcorp-rabbitmq.class.yaml
     ```

-    This is referred to as a provisioner-based class due to the configuration of `.spec.provisioner`.
+    This is called a provisioner-based class because you configured `.spec.provisioner`.
     For more information, see [ClusterInstanceClass](../reference/api/clusterinstanceclass-and-classclaim.hbs.md).

 By creating this class you are informing application teams that the service is available.